mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrate-v1.rst

 OutputParametersTableName the algorithm also produces a table workspace with that name, containing the two output parameters.

-See the algorithm :ref:`algm-EnginXFocus` for details on the Vanadium corrections.
+See the algorithm :ref:`algm-EnggFocus` for details on the Vanadium corrections.

 .. categories::